 I must admit for a few years now I’ve grown to love micellar water and use daily in my beauty routine.
-So I’m going to tell you why I don’t believe Miscellar water is a scam.
+But could Miscellar water just another gimmick or scam?

 What is Micellar Water?

-Micellar water is a skin cleanser which is designed to remove makeup, oil and dirt from your face.
-Unlike a typical cleanser, you don’t have to rinse it off.
+What makes micellar water unique is that it doesn’t require lathering or rinsing.
+Micellar water is a skin cleanser which is designed to remove makeup, oil and dirt from your face without rinsing.

 How does it work?